dharam-dot/my.passion.md/Self.evalutaion.md

 ##### Notes 📝:

-:black_circle: **AVERAGE automatically ignores empty cells and cells with text values(if condition not difine).
+:black_circle: AVERAGE automatically ignores empty cells and cells with text values(if condition not difine).

-:black_circle: **AVERAGE includes zero values.
+:black_circle: AVERAGE includes zero values.
 Use AVERAGEIF or AVERAGEIFS to ignore zero values.

-:black_circle: **Arguments can be supplied as constants, ranges, named ranges, or cell references.
+:black_circle: Arguments can be supplied as constants, ranges, named ranges, or cell references.

-:black_circle: **AVERAGE can handle up to 255 total arguments.
+:black_circle: AVERAGE can handle up to 255 total arguments.

+# Objective of Exercises

+### To learn about excel sheet:paperclip:
+### To learn about excel formula:paperclip:
+### To learn about algorithm:paperclip: